What's the Difference Between Strep Throat and Bronchitis?

 Acute bronchitis is a lower respiratory infection characterized by a cough is caused by an inflammation of the trachea and large airways.
 Bronchitis occurs when the lining of the bronchioles, or tubes in the lungs, become inflamed.
 Most often this is caused by viruses such as influenza A/B, rhinovirus, or adenovirus.
 Bronchitis can be a viral or bacterial infection depending on the duration and severity of the symptoms, although viruses are responsible for approximately 90% of bronchitis cases.

 The most common symptom of bronchitis is a cough that persists for more than 5 days, with or without sputum production.
-Other symptoms of a lower respiratory infection that may also present include:
+Bronchitis can also cause sore throat as well as other symptoms including:

 - nasal congestion